-We describe a general technique for building abstract interpreters over powerful universally quantified abstract domains that leverage existing quantifier-free domains.
-Our quantified abstract domain can represent universally quantified facts like $\forall i (0 < i < i)$ $n \Rightarrow a[i] = 0$).
-The principal challenge in this effort is that, while most domains supply over-approximations of operations like join, meet, and variable elimination, working with the guards of quantified facts requires under-approximation.
-We present an automatic technique to convert the standard over-approximation operations provided with all domains into sound under-approximations.
-We establish the correctness of our abstract interpreters by identifying two lattices-one that establishes the soundness of the abstract interpreter and another that defines its precision, or completeness.
+Today, abstract interpretation is capable of inferring a wide variety of quantifier-free program invariants.
+In this paper, we describe a general technique for building powerful universally quantified abstract domains that leverage existing quantifier-free domains.
+For example, from a domain that abstracts facts like a[1] = 0, we automatically construct a domain that can represent universally quantified facts like $\forall i (0 \le i < n \Rightarrow a[i] = 0)$ .

+The principal challenge in building such a domain is that, while most domains supply over-approximations of operations like join, meet, and variable elimination, working with the guards of quantified facts requires under-approximation.
+A crucial component of our approach is an automatic technique to convert the standard over-approximation operations provided with all domains into sound under-approximations.

+The correctness of our abstract interpreters is established by identifying two lattices-one that establishes the soundness of the abstract interpreter and another that defines its precision, or completeness.
+Despite the computational intractability of inferring quantified facts in general, we prove that the analyses we generate are complete relative to a very natural partial order.

+Using our generic construction, we build a number of abstract interpreters on top of domains for linear arithmetic, uninterpreted function symbols (used to model heap accesses), and pointer reachability.
 Our experiments on a variety of programs using arrays and pointers (including several sorting algorithms) demonstrate the feasibility of the approach on challenging examples.

-Categories and Subject Descriptors D.2.4 [Software Engineering]: Software/Program Verification; F.3.1 [Logics and Meanings of Programs]: Specifying and Verifying and Reasoning about Programs; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages-Program analysis

-General Terms Algorithms, Theory, Verification

-Keywords Underapproximation Algorithms, Quantified Invariants, Abstract Interpreter, Logical Lattices